Three Characteristics Make a Signature Scholarship Unique

 2. Annual Luncheon

-Each fall, Signature Experience donors have a chance to sit down at a luncheon with those who benefit from their contributions.
+Each fall, Signature Scholarship donors have a chance to sit down at a luncheon with those who benefit from their contributions.
 This event presents a rare opportunity to build new friendships, see how your donation is blessing others, and hear heartfelt gratitude directly from scholarship recipients.

-Please call 1-800-525-8074 with any questions about the Signature Experience.
+Please call 1-800-525-8074 with any questions about the Signature Scholarship.